tinacms/tinacms/packages/tinacms/src/admin/README.md

 ### Create a `RouteMappingPlugin`

-Introduced with `TinaAdmin`, a `RouteMappingPlugin` tells `TinaAdmin` what a document's URL is.
+Introduced with `TinaAdmin`, a `RouteMappingPlugin` tells `TinaAdmin` what an individual document's URL is.
 This plugin enables `TinaAdmin` to display "View" links when visiting a list of documents.

 ```ts
 RouteMappingPlugin(mapper: (collection: Collection, document: Document) => string | undefined)